BA-CalderonMorales/BA-CalderonMorales/RULES.md

 ## Continuous Integration

-All dependencies must be installed with `npm ci` in CI jobs.
+CI jobs use the same helper scripts and do **not** install dependencies with package managers.
 The Super-Linter runs on every pull request via `.github/workflows/super-linter.yml`.

 Find ways to mitigate any current Super-Linter failures as we continue to make incremental changes.
 However, failures should not mean we break existing functionality and the way the UI looks today.
 Take a balanced approach here.